 America’s Sweetheart is practically unlistenable, but that’s not to say it isn’t a fascinating mess.
 If a drug-addled hooker recorded a song while stumbling down Sunset Boulevard, it might sound something like “Sunset Strip.”
 And Love’s attempts at tackling the subject of sex (currently her second favorite topic aside from drugs) on tracks like “But Julian, I’m A Little Bit Older Than You” and “I’ll Do Anything” just end up sounding scary: “Woo-hoo!!
 Throw me up against the wall…Gimme dick, gimme speed!”
 Never mind that she tries to rhyme “fire” with “starved”—it might be the album’s best song, if only because Love is so damn frightening.
 My sympathies (or congratulations—I’m not sure which, but maybe both) go out to Julian Casablancas.

 But getting back to Courtney Love: The album’s lead single, “Mono,” finds the singer begging for a little rock redemption (“Oh God, you owe me one more song so I can prove to you that I’m so much better than him” and “Are you the one with the spark to bring my punk rock back?”), but how can she save rock n’ roll—or her career, for that matter—when she can’t even save herself?
 Love used to think it was better to rise than fade away, or so she said.
 And she used to fake it so real she was beyond fake.
-But now she’s starting to look a hell of a lot like Amanda Lepore—inflated lips, fake tits and all.
+But now she’s starting to look a hell of a lot like Amanda Lepore—inflated lips, fake breasts and all.
 If Courtney Love died tomorrow, America’s Sweetheart could turn out to be the most unsettling, if not completely revealing, documents of rock god(dess) destruction.
 And, like the album’s final, something’s-not-quite-right-here track, “Never Gonna Be The Same,” it will be oddly and overwhelmingly sad.